NEW: Bombs kill 20 across Kirkuk

 ISIS has targeted Shiite, Christian and other minority communities with shocking violence, as it has advanced across Iraq.

 Suicide bombers targeted the Interior Ministry intelligence headquarters in Baghdad on Saturday, killing at least four people and injuring 35 others.
 In Kirkuk, a series of three car bombs and a roadside bomb killed at least 20 people.

 The attacker drove up to the complex gate and detonated the explosives, local police officials said.
 They warned that the casualty figures are expected to rise.

 In Kirkuk, a series of three car bombs and a roadside bomb exploded in close succession in different areas of the volatile city, killing at least 20 people and wounding 113 others, Kirkuk police officials told CNN.

-This follows a warning issued by ISIS on Friday promising revenge after the killing of 50 of its members in a battle in Jalawla, Iraq.
+ISIS had warned on Friday there would be revenge for the killing of 50 of its members in a battle in Jalawla, Iraq.
 ISIS specifically promised to retaliate against the Kurdish Peshmerga forces.

 Two of the three car bombs appeared to target a construction site where Kurdish Pershmerga and Asayesh (Kurdish intelligence) forces were stationed at a security post.

 Another car bomb detonated in Irbil, the capital of Iraq’s Kurdistan region, Kurdish government officials confirmed to CNN.
 It was the first explosion in the city since a suicide bomber targeted the security headquarters there in September 2013.

 The car bomb exploded on the outskirts of the city, on the side of a main road leading out of Irbil to Kirkuk.